saucelabs/sauce-school/tools/site/codelabs/Module2_SeleniumJS.md

 This also enables developers to run a subset of tests to exercise functionality they just modified and enable you to use  a Continuous Integration (CI) server to run the right groups of tests at the right time for fast and dynamic feedback.
 It is helpful to be able to identify which tests you run when you only make changes to certain parts of an application.
 You may also want to have a subset of tests that is run regularly, on a nightly or weekly basis, to verify performance regularly, so using a certain category of tests for a regular test deployment can be helpful.

 ### Test Runners
-At the heart of every test suite is some kind of a test runner like JUnit that does a lot of the heavy lifting such as test execution, centralized configuration, and test output.
+At the heart of every test suite is some kind of a test runner like Mocha that does a lot of the heavy lifting such as test execution, centralized configuration, and test output.
 In this course, we will be using the Mocha test runner.
 Rather than reinvent the wheel, you can use one of the many test runners that exist today.
 With it you can bolt on third party libraries to extend its functionality if there's something missing.

 ### Version Control
 In order to effectively collaborate with other testers and developers on your team, your test code must live in a version control system.
 Look to see what your development team uses and add your code to it.
 In the examples in this course, we will be providing code samples from GitHub.